xuyxu/Deep-Clustering-Network/README.md

 python mnist.py
 ```

+#### Acknowledgement
+For anyone with interests, you can also refer to the implementation of Günther Eder: https://github.com/guenthereder/Deep-Clustering-Network, which has more details on the reproducibility.

 #### Experiment
 I trained the DCN model on MNIST dataset, hyper-parameters like network structure were set as values reported in the paper.
 The left figure presents the reconstruction error of the autoencoder during the pre-training stage, and the right figure presents changes on NMI and ARI (two metrics employed in the paper) during the training stage.
 The best NMI result I have got is around 0.65.